With BSG learning graphic design from home has never been easier

 9. Preparing your Portfolio and Course Consolidation

-This final module has fewer rigid objectives but aims to cover finalising your product which is your very own made portfolio of Graphic Designs by you over the duration of the course.
+This final module has fewer rigid objectives but aims to cover finalising your product which is your very own made portfolio of graphic designs by you over the duration of the course.
+You will finish and develop a print and digital portfolio.
+This suite will display your range of industry-relevant briefs to showcase your skills and interests as a designer.

 You will go over and summarise the entire course and prepare you for life after school at Blue Sky Graphics.

-There is no required textbook for your one to one class.
-However, your one to one tutor will be supplying you with a variety of creative tools, applications and principles.
+There is no required textbook for your one-to-one class.
+However, your tutor will be supplying you with a variety of creative tools, applications and principles during the virtual classroom lesson.
 Please note you will be able to go through everything with your own personal teacher.
-All homework provided will be required to action each week to be successful in your journey as a Graphic Designer.
+All homework provided will be required action each week in order to be successful in your journey as a graphic designer.
 Contact us to enrol today!

 Begin ONE-TO-ONE learning online with your